 Meet the Radio Staff

 Director of Radio Bill Thomas came to North Dakota after working in Lincoln at Nebraska’s Public Radio Network.
 He’s worked in Champaign-Urbana, Illinois; Los Angeles; Washington, DC; and St. Louis.
 He started small community stations, managed national program distribution, has been a program director, a station manager and a network manager.
-In his spare time he gardens, cooks, plays music, reads, gets outdoors—and spends time with his wife and two daughters.
+In his spare time he gardens, cooks, plays music, reads, and gets outdoors.

-News Director Dave Thompson has been saying good morning to public radio listeners in North Dakota since 1981, and under his watch, Prairie Public’s radio service has won nearly 100 awards for news reporting.
+News Director Dave Thompson has been saying good morning to public radio listeners in North Dakota since 1981, and under his watch, Prairie Public’s radio service has won more than 150 awards for news reporting.
 Dave is a native of Bismarck, and his hobbies are karaoke, bowling, karaoke, music collecting, karaoke—and by the way, did we say karaoke?

-Todd McDonald came to Prairie Public after spending 13-years doing news in the realm of commercial radio, and he has spent a lot of his time in newsrooms in northwest Minnesota and eastern North Dakota.
-When Todd’s not out with his microphone gathering information, he’s spending time with his wife Lynette and son Ian camping, doing backyard astronomy and continuing his search for obscure musics.
+Todd McDonald came to Prairie Public after spending 13 years doing news in the realm of commercial radio, and he has spent a lot of his time in newsrooms in northwest Minnesota and eastern North Dakota.
+When Todd’s not out with his microphone gathering information, he’s spending time with his wife and son, camping, doing backyard astronomy, and continuing his search for obscure music.

 Danielle Webster joined the staff of Prairie Public as a radio news reporter in 2006.
 She delivers news from the Fargo area to Prairie Public’s statewide radio audience.
-Webster is a University of North Dakota graduate who worked as a feature reporter, news reporter and production assistant for the university’s “Studio One” news program.
+Danielle is a University of North Dakota graduate who worked as a feature reporter, news reporter, and production assistant for the university’s “Studio One” news program.
 Her work on “Studio One” was nominated for a regional Emmy.